savage13/sacio/README.md

 This library can be downloaded directly by either going to **Code->Download Zip** or by using git as:

     git clone https://github.com/savage13/sacio.git

+This library is self contained and does not require any additional dependencies.

 ### Compiling